vucongtuanduong/vietnamese-rag-project/README.md

 ## Optional

-Before create this repository, I have created one repository to clean the datasets i choose from huggingface because my data is too large, and i have rate limit when i call groq api so i have to split into lots of chunks and run so it took me lots of time , if you want to understand more about how i do, you can check this [repository](https://github.com/PTIT-D22KH/rag-experiment)
+Before creating this repository, I created another repository to clean the datasets I chose from Huggingface.
+The data was too large, and I faced rate limits when calling the API, so I had to split it into many chunks and run them separately.
+This took a lot of time.
+If you want to understand more about how I did this, you can check this [repository](https://github.com/PTIT-D22KH/rag-experiment)